Rybakina cruises as Kazakhstan is first team into 2025 United Cup semifinals

 “All the guys are pretty funny and it’s nice to play a team competition," Rybakina said.
 "It’s so rare that we get a chance to do that.
 I’m so happy to be here and also the first time in Perth.
 I really like everything.”

 In the second match, Shevchenko secured Kazakhstan’s spot in the semifinals.
-The 24-year-old rallied to defeat Daniel Masur 6-7(5), 6-2, 6-2 in a physical battle in Perth, moving Kazakhstan to an unassailable 2-0 lead in the quarterfinal tie.
+The 24-year-old rallied to defeat Daniel Masur 6-7(5), 6-2, 6-2 in a physical battle, moving Kazakhstan to an unassailable 2-0 lead in the quarterfinal tie.

 Masur had come in to replace World No.2 Alexander Zverev, who withdrew due to a bicep strain, but was unable to forge a memorable upset to keep Germany alive.